Random walks and L\'evy processes as rough paths: Path Functions

 In particular, $\x \in J^0$ if and only if all the jumps of $\x$ are in $J$.
 In the case that $E$ is a Lie group and $B \subseteq E$, we set $B^\varepsilon := J^\varepsilon$ where $J := \left\{(x,y) \midset x^{-1}y \in B\right\}$.

-For a path function $\phi : J \mapsto C([0,1], E)$, we now define the \emph{connecting function} $\x \mapsto \x^\phi$ as a map from $J^0$ to $C([0,T], E)$.
-The construction is similar to the method considered by Friz and Shekhar~\cite{FrizShekhar14} and Williams~\cite{Williams01} of adding fictitious times over which to traverse the jumps.
+For a path function $\phi : J \mapsto C([0,1], E)$, we now define a map $\x \mapsto \x^\phi$ from $J^0$ to $C([0,T], E)$.
+The construction is similar to the method considered in~\cite{FrizShekhar12} and~\cite{Williams01} of adding fictitious times over which to traverse the jumps.

 Consider $\x \in J^0$.
 Let $t_1, t_2, \ldots$ be the jump times of $\x$ ordered so that $\norm{\Delta \x_{t_1}} \geq \norm{\Delta \x_{t_2}} \geq \ldots$ with $t_j < t_{j+1}$ if $\norm{\Delta \x_{t_j}} = \norm{\Delta \x_{t_{j+1}}}$.
 Let $0 \leq m \leq \infty$ be the number of jumps of $\x$.
 We call the sequence $(t_j)_{j=1}^m$ the \emph{canonically ordered jump times} of $\x$.